Near Palm Coast in Flagler County, Florida — The American South (South Atlantic)

 2. Lehigh Portland Cement plant included railroad spur.

 During the Florida building boom, Lehigh Portland Cement Company built a cement plant at Flagler Beach, (Submitted on March 1, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)

 3. Lehigh Trail.
 Flagler County Parks and Recreation (Submitted on March 2, 2017.)

 Categories. • Industry & Commerce • Man-Made Features • Railroads & Streetcars • War, World II •

 Credits.
 This page was last revised on August 1, 2017.
 This page originally submitted on March 1, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 328 times since then.
+This page has been viewed 362 times since then and 35 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on March 1, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
 7, 8, 9. submitted on March 2, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
 10, 11, 12. submitted on March 3, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.